Learn All About

 Asymmetrical Tonic Neck Reflex (ATNR)

 The ATNR is triggered when a baby turns their head to the side.
-The arm and leg on that side extend and the opposite arm and leg bend.
-This reflex help with the birth process and begins to jumpstart visual motor skills.
-While it is present it creates a strong connection between the head, eyes and hand.
+The arm and leg on that side extend, while the opposite arm and leg bend.
+This reflex aids in the birth process and helps jumpstart visual-motor skills.
+While it's present, it creates a strong connection between the head, eyes and hand.

 Common ATNR Symptoms